sagecodes/make-a-wildlife-object-detector/README.md

 ### Creating our own sythetic data set

-we're going to come back to creating more extreme synthetic data after our initial training.
+We're going to come back to creating more extreme synthetic data after our initial training to solve a new challenge which will show us how powerful it can be.

 > Single Goose Example
 ![](pictures/single_goose.png)